jacky-liang/wave/README.md

 ====
 ## What it is:

-An interactive web application that generates 3D visualizations of relationships between Wikipedia Articles.
+An interactive web application that generates 3D visualizations of relationships between Wikipedia articles.

 ## Use/Navigation: